Chihche-Liew/chihche-liew.github.io/content/pubs/paper1/index.md

 ---
-title: "When Charts Deceive: Misleading Visuals in Corporate Presentations"
+title: "When Charts Clarify and Mislead: Visual Disclosure in Earnings Call Presentations"
-date: 2025-08-01
+date: 2025-11-30
 author: ["Yang Cao", "Miao Liu", "Zhizhe Liu"]
-summary: "This paper analyzes 432k earnings-call slides with transformer vision models to detect five bias-prone chart features, showing they are widespread, systematically used, and linked to short-term return misperceptions that later reverse."
+summary: "Using 17,546 earnings-call decks (432,003 slides; 175,231 charts) from 2003 to 2023, we show that informative visuals reduce investor uncertainty (lower option-implied volatility), while misleading chart designs trigger short-run mispricing that reverses within 30 trading days—revealing visual disclosure as a powerful but under-regulated margin of corporate reporting."
-status: "Accepted by <a href=\"https://manoa.hawaii.edu/harc/\" target=\"_blank\" rel=\"noopener\">HARC 2026</a>, Under Review by Other Conferences"
+status: "Accepted by <a href=\"https://manoa.hawaii.edu/harc/\" target=\"_blank\" rel=\"noopener\">HARC 2026</a>, <a href=\"https://aaahq.org/Meetings/2026/FARS-Midyear-Meeting\" target=\"_blank\" rel=\"noopener\">2026 FARS Midyear Meeting</a>, Under Review by <a href=\"https://onlinelibrary.wiley.com/journal/1475679x\" target=\"_blank\" rel=\"noopener\">Journal of Accounting Research</a>"
 cover:
-    alt: "When Charts Deceive: Misleading Visuals in Corporate Presentations"
+    alt: "When Charts Clarify and Mislead: Visual Disclosure in Earnings Call Presentations"
     relative: true
 editPost:
     URL: ""
     Text: "Will be Coming Soon"
 ---
 ---

 ##### Abstract

-Visuals in earnings-call decks can shape how investors read the numbers, yet they largely fall outside existing disclosure oversight.
-We compile 432,003 slides containing 153,331 charts from 2003–2023 and use transformer-based computer-vision models to detect five presentation features that can bias perception: missing Y-axes, truncated Y-axes, dual Y-axes, 3-D effects, and omitted data labels.
-These features are widespread—appearing in over half of calls—and are most common in nonfinancial disclosure slides.
-Usage varies systematically across firms: smaller and more profitable firms employ them more, while firms with greater stock-return volatility, stronger investor-relations oversight, or higher retail engagement employ them less.
-Event-study tests show that calls featuring such charts experience positive short-term abnormal returns that subsequently reverse, consistent with temporary investor misperception, an effect strongest for missing Y-axes in nonfinancial disclosures.
-Within-firm persistence suggests a stable presentation policy rather than isolated lapses.
-Our evidence positions slide design as an economically meaningful disclosure margin and highlights a regulatory blind spot: visual elements in corporate presentations merit scrutiny comparable to that applied to narrative and numerical disclosures.
+Visuals have become a core language of corporate storytelling in earnings communications, yet their capital-market consequences remain poorly understood.
+Using 432,003 slides and 175,231 charts from 17,546 earnings-call decks between 2003 and 2023, we study how visual disclosure shapes investor uncertainty and price formation.
+We first show that more informative visuals reduce uncertainty: firms that use more chart-containing slides exhibit significantly lower option-implied volatility around earnings calls.
+This effect is stronger for firms that are harder to value ex ante—those with more segments, greater intangible investment, and higher pre-call idiosyncratic volatility or analyst dispersion.
+Second, using transformer-based computer-vision models, we detect five bias-prone chart features—missing and truncated Y-axes, dual Y-axes, 3-D effects, and omitted data labels—and show that calls with more such misleading visuals earn higher short-window abnormal returns that reverse over the subsequent 30 trading days, suggesting temporary misperception.
+Misleading visuals are accompanied by verbal narration that is more positive in tone and less quantitatively detailed, and managers strategically delay posting slide decks, indicating a deliberate disclosure policy rather than random error.
+Together, our findings show that visuals are an economically important disclosure margin that both reduces information uncertainty when used well and distorts prices when design choices exploit perceptual biases, highlighting a regulatory blind spot in current oversight of corporate reporting.